mugiblue/htb-cyberapocalypse-2023/re/cave_system/cave_system.md

   }
 ```

-To solve this challenge, I use 'angr', which allows us to find all symbolic execution paths of the program to a given address (there should be only one that gives us the flag).
+To solve this challenge, I use `angr`, which allows us to find all symbolic execution paths of the program to a given address (there should be only one that gives us the flag).

 Below is my solver script:
 ```python